sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 0.0 14
+* (Sebastian Bormann) If role of state is not further specified, then check for role of parent object.

 ### 0.0.13
 * (Sebastian Bormann) Doors and Windows now force true/false to be translated to opened/closed.
 * (Sebastian Bormann) Double Entrys on WelcomeScreen/Overview removed.